manuelkiessling/node-react-cdk-beginner/manuscript/Book.md

 ## What you will learn

+The approach of this book is to teach its readers how to build a fully working software application **from zero to production**.

+This means two things:

+1. You are not required to have done any kind of software development before getting started with this book.
+It will introduce and explain everything that is needed to build applications in full detail, assuming no prior knowledge or experience.
+This is the "from zero" part.

+2. Building on the foundational knowledge it teaches in the first half, the book will then, step by step, guide you through the process of building a real, full-fledged, and completely working software application, again explaining every detail along the way, and shows how to "deploy" that application - that is, how to make that application available on the Internet for anyone to use.
+This is the "to production" part.

 - The basics of computer programming, with JavaScript
 - TypeScript
 - Node.js
 - React
 - Lambda
 - Terraform

+## Who this book is for

 ## Recommended working environment